The North Atlantic right whale is one of the most endangered whales in the world — approximately 360 remain.

 Right whales play a number of important ecological roles in the ocean.
 They help keep the marine ecosystem healthy and productive by redistributing nutrients across the ocean through their fecal matter.
 After they die, their carcasses sink to the bottom of the ocean where they serve as food for other organisms.

 While critically important to the ocean’s health, the number of North Atlantic right whales is dwindling to dire levels.
-On average, 24 right whales die each year due to entanglement in fishing gear and collisions with ships—the two primary threats facing the species.
-To make matters worse, with only about 90 breeding females left, the number of calves being born each year cannot keep pace with the number of human-caused deaths.
+With less than 100 breeding females left, the number of calves being born each year cannot keep pace with the number of human-caused deaths.

-Another factor posing a significant threat to the survival of right whales is underwater noise pollution.
 Right whales communicate with one another through vocal calls, which can be heard over distances of more than 20 miles.
 The calls let whales stay in touch, share information about food, help mates find each other, and keep groups together while traveling.
-However, rising levels of ocean noise, primarily from increasing vessel traffic, are interfering with their ability to communicate.
+However, rising levels of ocean noise are interfering with their ability to communicate.1

 What are scientists doing to protect right whales?